INSaFLU/insaflu_docs/docs/output_visualization.rst

 C. Navigate through **Mutation list** ....................................................................

-Within this panel you can explore, filter and download the list of all validated mutations (SNPs and indels) assumed in the consensus sequences of all samples within the project.
+Within this panel you can explore the list of all validated mutations (SNPs and indels) assumed in the consensus sequences of all samples within the project.
+It can filter by any item (e.g., sample, aa change, etc) and download the sub-table with the filtered rows.

 D. Navigate through **Nucleotide alignments by MSAViewer**